 \subsection{Finite Element Assembly}

-Given a triangle mesh, $\{\mathcal{V},\mathcal{T}\}$, and given functionality for computing the system matrix associated to a triangle, $M:\mathcal{T}\rightarrow\R^{3K\times3K}$, pseudocode for finite element assembly is summarized in Algorithm~\ref{alg:assembly}: The matrix is initialized (Step 1), iterating over all triangles (Step 2), the system matrix for the triangle is computed (Step 3), and its coefficients are added to the corresponding entries of the system matrix defined over the mesh (Steps 4-7).
+Given a triangle mesh, $\{\mathcal{V},\mathcal{T}\}$, and given functionality for computing the system matrix associated to a triangle, $L:\mathcal{T}\rightarrow\R^{3K\times3K}$, pseudocode for finite element assembly is summarized in \alg{alg:assembly}: The matrix is initialized (step 1); Then, iterating over all triangles (step 2), the system matrix for the triangle is computed (step 3), and its coefficients are added to the corresponding entries of the system matrix defined over the mesh (steps 4-7).

 \RestyleAlgo{boxruled}

 For the scalar mass and stiffness matrices, which have one degree of freedom per vertex, we have $K=1$.
 For the vector-field mass and stiffness matrices we have $K=2$.
 In what follows, we abuse notation, using $\psi_i$ (resp. $\omega_{2i}$ and $\omega_{2i+1}$), with $i\in[0,|\mathcal{V}|)$, to denote the scalar (resp. vector-field) basis functions on the mesh, rather than at the corners of a single triangle.